rails/rails/guides/source/getting_started.md

 ```

 This link will allow you to bring up the form that lets you create a new article.

-You should also add a link to this template - `app/views/articles/new.html.erb`
+Also add a link in `app/views/articles/new.html.erb`, underneath the form, to
-- to go back to the `index` action.
-Do this by adding this underneath the form
+go back to the `index` action:
-in this template:

 ```erb
 <%= form_for :article do |f| %>